SaidaTaisei/my_homepage/content/authors/Taisei Saida/_index.md

 - 🌉 Structural Reliability
 education:
   courses:
+    - course: Ph.D. in Engineering
+      institution: University of Tsukuba, Tsukuba in Japan
+      year: Current
     - course: Master of Engineering
       institution: University of Tsukuba, Tsukuba in Japan
-      year: Current
+      year: 2023
     - course: Bachelor of Engineering
       institution: University of Tsukuba, Tsukuba in Japan
       year: 2021